paulczar/openstack-on-docker/README.md

 This project attempts to start the various openstack components inside docker containers running on CoreOS

-* Currently working : Keystone
+* Currently working : Keystone, Glance

+_currently unable to save glance images as public_

 # Using